-Daniel joined Codan in March 2013 as Senior Legal Counsel after spending the previous 8 years of his career as a corporate lawyer, both in private practice and in-house.
+Daniel joined Codan in March 2013 as Senior Legal Counsel after both in private practice and in-house.
 He was appointed General Counsel and Joint Company Secretary of Codan in September 2022.
 Daniel leads a team responsible for Codan's global legal and compliance function, as well as managing the group ESG program.
 He holds a Bachelor of Laws and Legal Practice from Flinders University and completed the Program for Leadership Development at Harvard Business School in 2023.